Skip to content Skip to sidebar Skip to footer

 Loss of Natural Oils and Increased Dryness

-Baby shampoo is designed to cleanse gently, but it is not tailored to preserve a dog’s unique skin oil balance.
+Baby shampoo is designed to clean gently, but it’s not meant to maintain a dog’s skin’s oil balance.

 A Gentle Look Isn’t Always a Gentle Result